-Here are 5 among them that earned legendary reputations during that period:
+Here are 5 American battleships that earned legendary reputations during that period

 1. The USS Texas "avenged" its sister, the USS Maine.